DanielMikkers/NeuralNetwork_lib/README.md

 The code has been checked by comparing the loss and accuracy with a TensorFlow/Keras model.
 The architecture was as follows:

 1. Flattening layer with input shape (32,32,3)
-2. Dense (hidden) layer with ReLU as activation function and 16 nodes
+2. Dense (hidden) layer with ReLU as activation function and 16 units
-3. Dense (output) Layer with softmax as activation function and 10 nodes, one for each class.
+3. Dense (output) Layer with softmax as activation function and 10 units, one for each class.

 The models were trained on the cifar10 dataset from TensorFlow.
 The models ran for 5 epochs.
 The loss for each epoch were quite similar.
 The accuracy of the TensorFlow model was slightly more consistent for each test round and performed generally sligtly better.
 The accuracy of the TensorFlow model was, after 5 epochs, between $0.08$ and $0.11$.
 My model performed less consistent and showed accuracies ranging from $0.01$ to $0.10$.